trentm/python-markdown2/README.md

 docstrings and/or `python markdown2.py --help` for more details.

-# Extra Syntax
+# Extra Syntax (aka extensions)

-Many Markdown processors include support for additional optional syntax, and markdown2 is no exception.
+Many Markdown processors include support for additional optional syntax (often called "extensions") and markdown2 is no exception.
 With markdown2 these are called "extras".
 Using the "footnotes" extra as an example, here is how you use an extra ... as a module:

     $ python markdown2.py --extras footnotes foo.md > foo.html